There are time limits affecting whether we can or can’t help with a complaint.

 We can consider complaints brought to us after the 6-month time limit if the consumer missed the deadline due to exceptional circumstances.
 We will expect to see evidence that the consumer was affected by circumstances that were exceptional – and that those circumstances caused the delay.
 An example might be where the consumer was unable to act because of illness.

-Find out more about how we consider exceptional circumstances in these case studies.
+Find out more about how we consider exceptional circumstances on our website.

 Time limits for mortgage endowment complaints